 The minimum race crew is 16 paddlers, maximum of 20 paddlers, one drummer and one steer.
 All mixed crews must have a minimum of 8 female paddlers.
 All paddlers must be on the crew roster, there is a maximum roster of 26 (unless a qualifying crew).

-The festival races are approximately 500 meters in length.
+The festival races are approximately 200 (Saturday morning) and 500 meters in length.
 Challenge races may differ.

 Crews are assigned lanes, by number, and must stay within these lanes during the start, race and finish.